 - Named administrator of Measure C: Children's Health and Child Care Initiative for Alameda County.
 The agency will now begin implementation of Measure C building off prior years' work to prepare for its role as administrator by restructuring the agency, convening an ECE Workforce Task, conducting an ECE Facilities Needs Assessment, and preparing for the staffing, facilitation, and orientation of the Measure C Community Advisory Council (CAC) members.
-(See Appendix D: Readying Our County for Systems Change, for more on how the agency has prepared for implementation.) - Selected as the Early Education Implementation Partner for the Oakland Children's Initiative (OCI).
+(See Appendix D) - Selected as the Early Education Implementation Partner for the Oakland Children's Initiative (OCI).
 In the first year of implementation, First 5 has allocated more than \$10 million to stabilize and strengthen existing early education programs at Oakland Unified School District and the City of Oakland Head Start.
 Initial allocations fund growing staffing needs and supports, family navigators, and one-time physical infrastructure projects to improve and increase capacity of current early care sites.

-- Awarded \$1,000,000 from Alameda County Social Services Agency in General Fund to build a countywide child care centralized eligibility list (CEL) that will help caregivers access subsidized child care - Expanded number of licensed family child care providers participating and benefiting from Alameda County Quality Counts, building peer support - Jointly funded Alameda County's ECE Apprenticeship Program to provide CalWORKs participants training, advanced degrees, and employment in ECE settings; advocated for additional investments in the model - HMG care coordination and family navigation services provide connections to services and supports for parents and caregivers, as well as emotional support - Supported child care providers with technical assistance in English, Spanish, and Chinese for the statewide Minor Renovation and Repair Grant Request for Applications for both centers and family child care - Support libraries to provide children's books in multiple languages, offer playgroups, provide take-home resources for parents, including over 1000 literacy kits, and provide developmental screening and referral on-site through HMG

-- Hired a permanent Director of Early Care and Education and increased staffing and capacity to lead the implementation of the Oakland Children's Initiative Early Education Fund - Began administration of the Oakland Children's Initiative Early Education Fund, allocating more than \$10 million to stabilize and strengthen existing early education programs across Oakland Unified School District and the City of Oakland Head Start - Supported 153 Family, Friend, and Neighbor (FFN) child care and 97 Family Child Care (FCC) providers with quality improvement programming such as trainings and individualized supports
+- Awarded \$1,000,000 from Alameda County Social Services Agency in General Fund to build a countywide child care centralized eligibility list (CEL) that will help caregivers access subsidized child care - Expanded number of licensed family child care providers participating and benefiting from Alameda County Quality Counts, building peer support - Jointly funded Alameda County's ECE Apprenticeship Program to provide CalWORKs participants training, advanced degrees, and employment in ECE settings; advocated for additional investments in the model - HMG care coordination and family navigation services provide connections to services and supports for parents and caregivers, as well as emotional support - Supported child care providers with technical assistance in English, Spanish, and Chinese for the statewide Minor Renovation and Repair Grant Request for Applications for both centers and family child care - Support libraries to provide children's books in multiple languages, offer playgroups, provide take-home resources for parents, including over 1000 literacy kits, and provide developmental screening and referral on-site through HMG - Hired a permanent Director of Early Care and Education and increased staffing and capacity to lead the implementation of the Oakland Children's Initiative Early Education Fund - Supported 153 Family, Friend, and Neighbor (FFN) child care and 97 Family Child Care (FCC) providers with quality improvement programming such as trainings and individualized supports